aljungberg/hhc/README.md

 | **HHC** | **`fDpEShMz-qput`** | **13** |

-Beyond being the pinacle of numeral systems for URLs, it's also a ready to go batteries included solution, unlike the most obvious alternative (base64).
+Beyond being the pinnacle of numeral systems for URLs, HHC is also a ready to go, batteries included solution.
+This is unlike the most obvious alternative, base64.

-HHC values sort alphabetically like the numbers they represent, so you can sort a long list of HHC values from smallest to largest without first decoding them (with one caveat, see below).
+HHC encoded values sort alphabetically like the numbers they represent, so you can sort a long list of HHC values from smallest to largest without first decoding them (with one caveat, see below).

-HHC works for negative numbers too.
-A non-URL safe prefix is used in this case so you may need to URL quote the result.
-Note that `urllib.quote` [escapes the tilde character (~)](http://bugs.python.org/issue16285), which is not necessary as of RFC3986, so if you use this on HHC data you'll waste bytes.
+HHC works for negative numbers.
+HHC uses a non-URL safe prefix in this case, so you may need to URL quote the result.
+Note that `urllib.quote` [escapes the tilde character (~)](http://bugs.python.org/issue16285), which is unnecessary as of RFC3986.
+If you use this on HHC data, you'll waste bytes.
 Use the provided `hhc_url_quote` function instead.
 Non-negative HHC values don't need any URL quoting.

 **[1]**: `hhc_url_quote(base64.urlsafe_b64encode(long_to_binary(X)))`
 **[2]**: Using the base64-like encoding scheme found [here](http://stackoverflow.com/a/561704/76900).